-Webb Institute is a unique, top-ranked undergraduate institution offering one academic option, a double major in Naval Architecture and Marine Engineering.
+Webb Institute is a unique, top-ranked undergraduate institution offering one academic option, a dual bachelor’s degree in Naval Architecture and Marine Engineering.
 It is also the only full-tuition scholarship private undergraduate program of its kind in the country.

-- Providing a rigorous education in the principles of engineering and a broad-based knowledge of the fundamentals of naval architecture and marine engineering;
+▪ Provides a rigorous education in the principles of engineering and the fundamentals of naval architecture, marine engineering and related marine technologies;

-- Developing skills that will enable graduates to become leaders in and make significant contributions to their chosen profession and to the social environment in which it functions;
+▪ Develops skills that will enable graduates to become leaders in, and make significant contributions to, their chosen profession and the wider community;

-- Instilling in our graduates the highest ethical standards and sense of professionalism;
+▪ Instills in graduates the highest ethical standards and sense of professionalism;

-- Cultivating curiosity in the arts, sciences, and humanities, and providing the background and encouragement necessary to support life-long learning.
+▪ Cultivates curiosity in the arts, sciences and humanities, and provides the background and encouragement necessary to support lifelong learning; and

-- Perpetuating the legacy of William H. Webb.
+▪ Perpetuates the values of William H. Webb.

 Our 26-acre campus, includes a private beach.
 We are located 25 miles east of Manhattan on Long Island’s North Shore.
 The main building, Stevenson Taylor Hall, was the former estate of Herbert L. Pratt, son of one of the founders of Standard Oil.